mirstan/meteor-accounts-auth0/README.md

 meteor-accounts-auth0
 =====================

-Auth0 login service for use with Meteor Auth
+Auth0 login service for use with Meteor Auth.

 ### Package Dependencies